Steilneset Memorial

-The Steilneset Memorial is a monument in Vardø, Norway, commemorating the trial and execution in 1621 of 91 people for witchcraft.
+The Steilneset Memorial is a monument in the town of Vardø in Vardø Municipality in Finnmark county, Norway.
+The monument commemorates the trial and execution in 1621 of 91 people for witchcraft.
 The memorial was designed by artist Louise Bourgeois and architect Peter Zumthor and was opened in 2011.
 It was Bourgeois' last major work.

 Background

 In the seventeenth century, a series of witch trials occurred in Norway, of which the Vardø witch trials were among the most substantial.
 Over a hundred people were tried for witchcraft, with 77 women and 14 men being burned at the stake.
 The northern district of Finnmark, within which Vardø lies, experienced the highest rate of accusations of witchcraft of any part of Norway, and an unusually high proportion of executions arising from the trials.
 The trials peaked in 1662–1663; the memorial was built 348 years later.

 Memorial

 The Steilneset Memorial was jointly commissioned by the town of Vardø, Finnmark County, the Varanger Museum, and the Norwegian Public Roads Administration, and has been associated with the development of the National Tourist Routes in Norway.
 Norwegian architects designed the public architecture associated with the routes, such as lookouts, under competitive tender, but the memorial was the result of a specific commission.

 A collaboration between French-American artist Louise Bourgeois and previous winner of the Pritzker Prize, Swiss architect Peter Zumthor, design commenced in 2006, and the monument was opened by Queen Sonja of Norway on 23 June 2011.
 Bourgeois died in 2010, and her contribution to the project, titled The Damned, The Possessed and The Beloved, was her last major installation.